 The top two competitors from each College Heat will advance to the U of G Final Competition.
 Please see below for more information on 3MT®, rules and regulations, College Heat details, and more.

 3MT® is a university wide competition for graduate students in which participants present their research, creative activity, and its wider impact in 3 minutes or less to a panel of non-specialist judges.
 The challenge is to present complex research in an engaging, accessible and compelling way, using only one slide.

 3MT® is not an exercise in trivializing or ‘dumbing-down’ research, but forces students to consolidate their ideas and discoveries to become transferable after graduation.

 For the 2019 3MT® Competition, each college will hold a competition in order to decide upon two finalists who will advance to the University of Guelph 3MT® Final Competition.
 The public is invited to cheer on the contestants in both the college heats and the final competition.

-The winner of the University of Guelph 3MT® competition will move on to represent the University at the Provincial Competition hosted by York University on Thursday, April 19th, 2018.
+The winner of the University of Guelph 3MT® competition will move on to represent the University at the Provincial Competition hosted by McMaster University on Wednesday, April 17th, 2019.

 Registration for the College Heats will be accepted by each college.